A Lighter, Healthier New Haven

 “We are thrilled to be part of this [weight-loss] initiative to make New Haven a little lighter, a little more agile and improve people’s health and wellness,” he said.

-This Article was submitted by Denise L Meyer, on Monday, January 13, 2014.
+This article was submitted by Denise L Meyer on January 13, 2014.